-Side note: We all have different levels of energy at different times and it’s pretty apparent in my family.
-My oldest daughter and I spring out of bed bright-eyed and ready for the day, whereas my hubby and little one slowly and painfully get out of bed as if it’s the worst thing ever.😂
+Side note: We all have different levels of energy at different times, and it’s pretty apparent in my family.
+My oldest daughter and I spring out of bed bright-eyed and ready for the day, whereas my hubby and little one slowly and sometimes painfully get out of bed.

 2. Add a Buffer.

 Adding some buffer time simply means blocking off extra time between activities.
 If you don’t plan any margins between activities or meetings, it’s easy to fall off track, and this causes immediate stress.